cserl-iitb/bootcamp2022/README.md

 # Bootcamp 2022
-Welcome to the CSERL Systems Bootcamp, Summer 2022.
+Welcome to the CSERL Systems Bootcamp, Summer 2022. <br>
 CSERL: www.cse.iitb.ac.in/cserl

 This repository has detailed listing of week;y exercises for the bootcamp.